Niekvdm/digit-link/SETUP.md

 - Try creating a new admin via `ADMIN_TOKEN` environment variable
 - Check the database file permissions

+### First-boot setup not appearing

+- Verify no admin account exists in the database
+- To reset, delete the database file and restart the server
+- Check browser console for JavaScript errors
+- Ensure you're accessing the main domain (not a subdomain)

 ## Database Management

 The SQLite database is stored at the path specified by `DB_PATH` (default: `data/digit-link.db`).